ClaudeAlves/labo_infra_HTTP_RES2019/README.md

    According to our implementation we will need to store our webpage in a folder named content located in the same directory as the Dockerfile.
 We used a template found on [https://startbootstrap.com](https://startbootstrap.com/).
 ### Apache configuration
 We have the possibility to change the apache configuration, for example we can change where our webpage is located.
-To do this run a bash in your container using :
+To do this, run a bash in your container using :

     docker exec -it <container_name> /bin/bash

   Now you can explore the content of the apache server.
 We find the .conf files located  in `/etc/apache2/sites_available/`

 ### Build and test
-To test what we've done we need to build the docker image with the following command :
+To test what we did, we need to build the docker image with the following command :

     docker build -t res/apache_php .
   - -t let us name the image res/apache_php.
   - . tells docker to build the image with the Dockerfile located in the current folder.

- We can now run the container :
+ Now, we can run the container :

     docker run -d -p 8080:80 res/apache_php